gregertw/actingweb_firstapp/README.md

 ## Some thoughts on state management

 In investigating the various state management approaches, Brian Egan's http://fluttersamples.com/ was very helpful.
-I tried out a few approaches and ended up on scoped_model as an approach that is intuitive, plays well with the Flutter principles of app design, and that is powerful enough to support a production app.
+I tried out a few approaches and initially ended up on scoped_model as an approach that is intuitive, plays well with the Flutter principles of app design, and that is powerful enough to support a production app.
 State management is a matter of taste, but I was trying to find the set of app architectural approaches that fit with Flutter and that can support a bigger team of developers.

+This choice turned out to be a pretty good one as the team behind scoped_model also worked on the provider package which in 2019 became the recommended way to provide widget trees with state updates.
+Provider is not entirely a replacement of scoped_model, quoted from the provider home: "A mixture between dependency injection (DI) and state management, built with widgets for widgets."
+In the process of replacing scoped_model with provider, I chose not to add a more powerful state management package (like MobX), but rather use simple classes with the ChangeNotifier mixin.
+This is all that is needed for provider to pick up notifyListeners() calls.